 4.1.2 The linkage shall be adjusted as appropriate for the tests with or without the coupled frame, to achieve typical and repeatable arrangements as follows:

 The linkage shall be adjusted in such a way as to achieve the power range required in IS 17231 and a height of the lower hitch points, in the lowered position, of 200 mm for category 1 and 2 and 230 mm for category 3 above ground level.
 The height shall be obtained with the loaded radius of tyre with inflation pressure recommended for field operation.
-For those tractors which do not achieve the standard power range, the lifting force shall be measured at the maximum achievable power range.
+For those tractors which do not achieve the standard power range, the lifting force shall be measured at the maximum achievable power range;

 NOTE — If the tractor cannot achieve the specified power range and lower hitch point height, the fact shall be stated in the test report.

-The upper link shall be adjusted to the length necessary to bring the mast of frame vertical when the lower links are horizontal.
+The upper link shall be adjusted to the length necessary to bring the mast of frame vertical when the lower links are horizontal;

-Where more than one upper or lower link point is available on the tractor, the points used shall be those specified by the manufacturer/applicant and shall be included in the test report.
+Where more than one upper or lower link point is available on the tractor, the points used shall be those specified by the manufacturer/applicant and shall be included in the test report;

-Where there is more than one-point attachment to connect the lift rod to the lower links, the connection points used shall be those specified by the manufacturer/applicant and shall be included in the test report.
+Where there is more than one-point attachment to connect the lift rod to the lower links, the connection points used shall be those specified by the manufacturer/applicant and shall be included in the test report; and